Edwardo-H/stock-analysis/README.md

-# Refactoring the Module 2 VBA Code and Measuring Performance
+# Refactoring Module 2 VBA Code and Measuring Performance
 ---
 ---
 ## Overview of Project